Skip to main content

 Eviction is a legal process that can take a few months.

-You will always get notice and sometimes you can stop an eviction.
+You should always get a notice from your landlord.
+Sometimes you can stop an eviction.

 Notice to leave from a private landlord